inahga/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Requirements for the Public Share

 The Aggregators MUST verify that have both received the same public share from the Client.
-It is sufficient, for example, to exchange a hash of the pubic share over a secure channel.
+It is sufficient, for example, to exchange a hash of the public share over a secure channel.

 ## Requirements for Aggregation Parameters